Skip to content

 Making Corn Chowder Thick

-In this corn chowder recipe I made it very classically using a blond roux, however, if you want to back away from the flour here are a few other ways to make your corn chowder thick.
+I made this corn chowder recipe very classically using a blond roux.
+However, if you want to avoid the flour, here are a few other ways to make corn chowder thick.

-1. Using an immersion blender, blend some of the ingredients together before adding in any thickening agent to naturally make the soup thick.
+1. Using an immersion blender, blend some ingredients before adding any thickening agent to thicken the soup naturally.

 2. Use arrowroot or corn starch and water to help thicken.

-3. Cook and mash the potatoes before whisking into the chowder before the roux is added as well.
+3. Cook and mash the potatoes before whisking them into the chowder before adding the roux.

 Make-Ahead and Storage

-How to Store: This corn chowder can be stored covered in a plastic container in the refrigerator for up to 5 days.
-In addition, it can be frozen covered in a plastic container for up to 2 months.
-After thawing it can be reheated as described above.
+How to Store: This can be stored covered in the refrigerator for up to 5 days.
+It can be frozen in a plastic container for up to 3 months.
+Thaw it in the refrigerator for one day before reheating.

 More Soup Recipes